Local-Roasters/LocalRoasters/README.md

    - Is there a *need* or *want* in the market that it fulfills (*does not have to be a for-profit, or paid need*)?

    There is a want in the market for a way to customize your coffee-going experience.

+ **User-types**:
+    - The main user type is the coffee consumer, however other users can be considered after an MVP for users exists **Coffee Drinkers , Brooklyn Residents, Students, Tech Workers ** **User Stories**:
+    Refer back to user's actions above.